Date: 15 Jul 2007

 Kolawole Babadiya was known as Kola.

-Bar SW8 later shut down and was used to sell used furniture.
+Bar SW8 was later shut down and the building is now used to sell used furniture.